 How Can You Help?

 Despite being a relatively small charity, we have only been able to continue through the generosity and support from many sources.
 As long as the poverty in Chad and Peru remains, we will be asking for your help.
-If you would like make a donation to our charity, please contact us by emailing email@example.com.
+If you would like make a donation to our charity, please contact us via thte form here or by emailing firstname.lastname@example.org.

 A Brief History